Industry Insights

 - Change Management: Moving from manual, microscope-based methods to digital workflows requires staff training and a cultural shift.
 Open communication, user-friendly software, and phased rollouts can mitigate resistance.

 - Regulatory Hurdles: Labs must ensure compliance with healthcare regulations (such as CLIA, CAP, and FDA approvals for clinical use of AI).
-A well-structured LIS medical solution with strict audit trails and data security helps maintain these standards.
+A well-structured LIS medical solution, with strict audit trails and data security, can help maintain these standards.

 7. Looking Ahead: The Future of Digital Pathology